In behalf of humanity

 “As Keeper of a Life Saving Station for 20 years, Richard Etheridge heroically led his crew in rescuing hundreds of lives from the notorious waters off North Carolina’s Outer Banks,” said Coast Guard Commandant Adm.
 Bob Papp at the commissioning ceremony for Coast Guard Cutter Richard Etheridge.
 “There is no better tribute to his legacy than this multi-mission cutter, and his spirit will live on in each member of the crew.”

 Tags: 36th United States Colored Troop, Civil War, Coast Guard Commandant Adm.
-Bob Papp, commissioning, David Wright, Fast Response Cutter, Fire on the Beach, FRC, History, pea island, Pea Island Life-Saving Station, Richard Etheridge, Shirley Rochon, Stephen Rochon, U.S. Life-Saving Service
+Bob Papp, coast guard cutter richard etheridge, commissioning, David Wright, Fast Response Cutter, Fire on the Beach, FRC, History, pea island, Pea Island Life-Saving Station, Shirley Rochon, Stephen Rochon, U.S. Life-Saving Service